0xNeit/suilend/math.md

 - $A_r$ is the amount of available tokens (ie not lent out) for reserve $r$
 - $T_{C_r}$ is the total supply of ctokens in reserve $r$.

+Notes:
-$C_r$ starts at 1 when the reserve is initialized, and grows over time.
+- $C_r$ starts at 1 when the reserve is initialized, and grows over time.
 The CToken ratio never decreases.

-Note that a user cannot always exchange their CSUI back to SUI.
+- a user cannot always exchange their CSUI back to SUI.
 In a worst case scenario, all deposited SUI could be lent out, so the protocol won't have any left for redemption.
 However, in this scenario, the interest rates will skyrocket, incentivizing new depositors and also incentivizing borrowers to pay back their debts.
+- the ctoken ratio captures the interest earned by a deposit.

 # Obligations